Residential Health

 Dashboard: Search Complaints By Record ID, Address, or Map

-This dashboard is updated twice a day.
+This dashboard is updated once a day.
 It supports complaint data from May 2022 to present.
 All data is generated by DDPHE.

 This dashboard is a public-facing tool designed to increase transparency and empower community members with real-time access to public health housing data.
 This dashboard allows users to search past and current residential health complaints and violations by address, record ID, or through the map function.
 Everyone --tenants, landlords, property owners, and property managers alike--can track the progress of complaints as they move through the investigation and resolution process.
 By making this information accessible, the dashboard supports safer housing choices, helps tenants assess the condition of their homes, and enables prospective renters to make more informed decisions.